 How to Photograph Rings at a 3/4 Angle: The Jewelry Photo Retouching Process

 “I try to do as much in camera as possible.
 Even shots that are achieved in camera need some post-production.”–Peter Belanger, the man behind some of Apple’s epic product images…

 If you think most of the signs above reflect your jewelry images, don’t worry.
 Here’s a quick rundown of where you can find help.

 1. Invest time to learn free jewelry photography tutorials online including tips and tricks.

 2. Pay and enroll yourself in any jewelry photography or related courses.

 3. Hire a professional photographer

 4. Outsource your post-production jewelry photography process to a professional photo retouching company like the Picup Media

 5. Invest in a specialized jewelry photography lightbox like the GemLightbox and get to shoot jewelry photos using your DSLR or any smartphone with just one click.
 Watch the video below for a quick bracelet photography tutorial.

-If you need help with optimizing your images best for your website or are looking for any jewelry photography solutions, Picup Media can surely help you.
+If you need help with optimizing the images for your website or if you are looking for any jewelry photography solutions, Picup Media can surely help you.
 To get in contact with a specialist for a FREE consultation, simply contact us here.